 - Remove from heat, add softened gelatin; return to heat and continue to cook for 1 minute.

-- Remove for heat; blend in lemon juice.
+- Remove from heat; blend in lemon juice.

 Source: OSU Master Food Preserver Program.

 - 1Clear-Jel is a waxy cornstarch that has been chemically modified to produce a good consistency even after heating.
-Ask your county Extension office about eh availability of regular (not Instant) Clear-Jel in your area.
+Ask your county Extension office about the availability of regular (not instant) Clear-Jel in your area.